 If you reject the option to transfer the status will remain as outstanding, you can then batch send any outstanding transactions later from the payroll screen.
 The advantage of not transferring immediately is that if you wish you can still delete the transaction which is not possible once it has been submitted to the ATO.

-In most circumstances the status of any submitted payroll transaction will convert to pending meaning that it has been exported by Automation, passed through the MessageXchange gateway (our SSP) and is being processed by the ATO.
-If there is an issue that prevents the data from being accepted by the gateway a message will display on your screen alerting you to the problem.
-In the example the employee does not have a valid tax file number.
-In these cases, simply go to the employee form, rectify the issue and resend.
+In most circumstances the status of any submitted payroll transaction will convert to pending meaning that it has been exported by Automation, passed through the MessageXchange gateway and is being processed by the ATO.
+If there is an issue that prevents the data being rejected by the gateway a message will display on your screen alerting you to the problem.

 To process these, simply select the STP Send option from the bottom of the display, the transactions transferred will now convert the status to pending.